IMossI/Temp-Name/README.md

 # Temp-Name

-A 2D platformer about a character trying to procede with the plot.
+A 2D platformer about a character trying to proceed with the plot.